brisberg/FantasyAdvisor/README.md

 # FantasyAdvisor
 Web Application to make recommendations and manage your Yahoo Sports Fantasy Team

+*Archived Oct 2023*: Unlikely to keep workin on this project in its current form.

 ## Virtualenv Management

 Need to create a local virtualenv called `faenv`